Back in Tyne: Five fantastic wins against Everton

 With Newcastle chasing a Champions League qualification spot, Sir Bobby Robson's side produced an emphatic display against Everton in a 6-2 triumph.

-However, the scores were level at the break with former United forward Duncan Ferguson opening the scoring before two goals in as many minutes from Alan Shearer and Carl Cort turned the game around for the Magpies.
+However, the scores were level at the break with former United forward Duncan Ferguson opening the scoring before two goals in as many minutes, courtesy of Alan Shearer and Carl Cort, turned the game around for the Magpies.

 After Niclas Alexandersson's equaliser before half-time, the Magpies took full control in the second half, with Andy O'Brien netting his first goal for Newcastle before another two quick goals in succession, both scored by Nolberto Solano, extended their advantage.